Long time asymptotic behavior for the nonlocal nonlinear Schr\"odinger equation with weighted Sobolev initial data

+where $\langle x\rangle=\sqrt{1+x^2}$.
 The NNLS equation was first proposed by Ablowitz and Musslimani \cite{ablo1,ablo2} and has attracted much attention in recent years due to its distinctive properties.
-The NNLS equation is invariant under the joint transformations $x \to -x$, $t \to -t$ and complex conjugation \cite{PT1,PT2}.
-PT symmetric and non-Hermitian physics has been the subject of an intense research for the last decade most notably in classical optics, quantum mechanics and topological photonics \cite{13,14,15,111,112,113,pt1}.
+It was shown that the NNLS equation is invariant under the joint transformations $x \to -x$, $t \to -t$ and complex conjugation \cite{PT1,PT2}.
+PT symmetric and non-Hermitian physics has been the subject of an intense research for the last decade most notably in classical optics, quantum mechanics and topological photonics \cite{13,14,15,111,112,113,pt1,add1}.
 PT symmetry of the NNLS equation amounts to the invariance of the so-called self-induced potential in the case of classical optics \cite{PT3}.
-It also has been experimentally observed that wave propagation in PT symmetric coupled waveguides or photonic lattices.
-In recent years, much work on the mathematical structure and properties for the NNLS equation such as exact solutions, Hamilton structure, Darboux transformation also have been widely studied \cite{ablo3,ablo4,28}.
+Wave propagation in PT symmetric coupled waveguide or photonic lattices also has been observed experimentally.
+In recent years, much work on the mathematical structure and properties for the NNLS equation also have been widely studied \cite{ablo3,ablo4,28}.